Optimization under second order constraints: are the finite element discretizations consistent ?: THEORETICAL RESULTS ON THE FEM

 In case of any general given mesh $\mathcal{T}_h$ we have just proved that one may find $\va$ and $\vb$, should they suit the property only in $\Omega'$.
-Then, for instance, if the refinement process is such that every triangle in $\Omega'$ is refined into four homothetic subtriangles, it is obvious that no more direction of edges will be provided.
+Then, for instance, if the refinement process is such that every triangle in $\Omega'$ is refined into four homothetic subtriangles, it is obvious that no more edges' direction will be provided.
 As a consequence, the very same $\va$ and $\vb$ will then suit property $(PM)$ in $\Omega'$ for {\em any} refined mesh and {\em any} $h$.
-As stated in the Theorem, if the refinement process does not enrich the edges, the ($\va, \vb$) will suit and the proof is complete.
+The proof is complete.

 \fin